 Who do you consider your top competitor, and why?

-What are the biggest opportunities facing the Company / Department right now?
+What are the Company’s / Department’s biggest opportunities right now?

 This question shows your drive to seize opportunity and may help you learn more about where the Company will be focusing over the coming months.